gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 #### Option 2: allow return value refinement (AND style)

 #### Option 3: allow param (OR style) and return value (AND style) refinement

-### Naming parameters

-If the validation of a parameter constraint fails the concerned parameter needs to be identified in the resulting `MethodConstraintViolation` (see ...).

-Java doesn't provide a portable way to retrieve parameter names.
-Bean Validation therefore defines the `ParameterNameProvider` API to which the retrieval of parameter names is delegated:

-	public interface ParameterNameProvider {

-		String[] getParameterNames(Constructor< ? > constructor) throws ValidationException;

-		String[] getParameterNames(Method method) throws ValidationException;
-	}

-A conforming BV implementation provides a default `ParameterNameProvider` implementation which returns parameter names in the form `arg<PARAMETER_INDEX>`, where `PARAMETER_INDEX` starts at 0 for the first parameter, e.g. `arg0`, `arg1`etc.

-BV providers are free to provide additional implementations (e.g. based on annotations specifying parameter names, debug symbols etc.).
-If a user wishes to use another parameter name provider than the default implementation, she may specify the provider to use with help of the bootstrap API (see ...) or the XML configuration (see ...).

-### Applying property constraints to setter methods

-It might be useful to have the possibility to apply property constraints (defined on getter methods) also as parameter constraints within the corresponding setter methods.

-TODO: Might that be required/helpful by JAX-RS?

-#### Option 1: A class-level annotation:

-@ApplyPropertyConstraintsToSetters
-public class Foo {

-}

-#### Option 2: A property level annotation:

-public class Foo {

- @ApplyToSetter
- @Min(5)
- public int getBar() {
-   return bar;
- }
-}

-#### Option 3: An option in the configuration API:

-Validator validator = Validation.byDefaultProvider()
-       .configure()
-       .applyPropertyConstraintsToSetters()
-       .buildValidatorFactory()
-       .getValidator();

-The options don't really exclude but amend each other.

 ## Validating method level constraints